strawberry-graphql/strawberry/docs/general/subscriptions.md

 async def wait_for_call(coro: Coroutine[Any, Any, bytes]) -> Optional[bytes]:
     """
-    wait_for_call calls the the supplied coroutine in a wait_for block.
+    wait_for_call calls the supplied coroutine in a wait_for block.

     This mitigates cases where the coroutine doesn't yield until it has completed its task.
 In this case, reading a line from a StreamReader; if